Renting – Your Tenancy

 Account number: 79438 6119 BSB: 083 363 National Australia Bank

 We strongly recommend that you take appropriate insurance for your contents during your tenancy, to provide cover for your possessions in the event of theft, damage by fire, explosion and/or storm.
-The landlord does not provide insurance for your contents.
+The rental provider does not provide insurance for your contents.
 Affordable premiums are available for contents cover – refer to our resources page for further information or click here.

 Non urgent repairs

 When renting with Precise Property Management, we encourage you to advise our office of any general repairs and maintenance required at the property.
 This will help our office and your rental provider in providing a safe and secure property for your comfort and enjoyment.
 It is essential that we are notified of non-urgent repairs in writing.
 This allows us to have full details of the nature of the problem and to address it swiftly and accurately for you.
 Click here to report maintenance via our dedicated renting portal –Click Here

 If you have an repair which is deemed urgent, please contact our office immediately in writing and we will address this matter without delay on your behalf.
 Urgent repairs are: